crftwr/keyhac-mac/docs/index.md

 ## Key -> Key

-As the most basic usage of key-tables, you can associate input key condition to output key action.
+The most basic use of a key-tables is to associate input key condition with output key(s).

 ``` python
 keytable_global["Fn-J"] = "Left"
 ```

-Both input key conditions and output key actions are expressed as strings formmated as below:
+Both input key conditions and output keys are expressed as strings formmated as follows.

 ```
 {Modifier1}-{Modifier2}-...{PrimaryKey}
 ```

-Following are some examples:
+Here are some examples:

 ``` python
 "Cmd-X"       # Command + X